Jon Heese

-Jon Heese (ヘイズ・ジョン, born February 17, 1963) is a Canadian-born Japanese politician.
+Jon Heese (ヘイズ・ジョン, Heizu Jon) is a Canadian-born Japanese politician.
 He is an Independent member of the Ibaraki Prefectural Assembly (1 term).
 He is a former member of the Tsukuba City Council (4 terms).

 Heese came to Japan from Canada in 1991, and after working as an English conversation teacher, he was first elected to the Tsukuba City Council in October 2008.

 Biography

 Heese was born in Saskatchewan, Canada, graduated from the University of Regina in 1991.
 He married a Japanese woman in 1998, and became a naturalized citizen of Japan in 2007.

 Prior to entering politics, Heese worked as an English language teacher and owned a bar.
 He has also worked as an actor, playing (fictional) American Presidents in the tokusatsu films Nihon Igai Zenbu Chinbotsu (2006) and Monster X Strikes Back: Attack the G8 Summit (2008).
 Heese stated he got the parts because casting directors noticed his resemblance to former President Bill Clinton.